kbj2060/hydroponics/README.md

 ## Demo

 This is [Demo](http://bit.ly/3cwArUg).
 Temporary ID and password are "temp" and "temp".
 For short explanation, Infinite Icon on switch controller component is for **setting automations**.
 Plus, The environments history which is on the bottom of the page could show you the data for **today**.
+CCTV component is a photo in this demo.
+Please, revise src in this image tag from the CCTV/index.js file.

 ## Environments